Dave-Sterry/BakeryVendors.Solutions/README.md

 2. Open the root folder in your code editor
 3. Once you have the program open in your code editor, run dotnet restore Bakery.Test.csproj in the terminal to set the project up.
 4. After the project is sucessfully set up, navigate to the Bakery folder in the terminal.
-5. Then use the commmand dotnet run to start the console app.
+5. Then use the commmand dotnet run to start the website
-6. Follow the prompts and buy something from Pierre's Bakery!
+6. Using your browser navigate to localhost:5000.

 ## If you cloned via Git
 1. In the terminal navigate to the folder the project is located in
 2. Open the root folder in your code editor using the code . command
 3. Once you have the program open in your code editor, run dotnet restore Bakery.Test.csproj in the terminal to set the project up.
 4. After the project is sucessfully set up, navigate to the Bakery folder in the terminal.
-5. Then use the commmand dotnet run to start the console app.
+5. Then use the commmand dotnet run to start the website
-6. Follow the prompts and buy something from Pierre's Bakery!
+6. Using your browser navigate to localhost:5000.

 ## How to run tests
 1. Open the project in your coder editor.
-2. Navigate in the terminal to Bakery.Test/ModelTests.
+2. Navigate in the terminal to BakeryVendors.Tests/ModelTests.
 3. Run the command dotnet test.
 4. View tests results in the terminal.
 ## Known Bugs